Australian Motor Racing Series: 2008 season and legacy

 The series was retagged as the Australian Motor Racing Championships for the 2008 season.
 However the new season has seen entries drop across the board, a near nationwide trend but the AMRC has been hit harder than the average.
 Formula Holden has dwindled to less than a handful of cars and OzBoss, which grew promisingly in 2007 has dwindled also.
 Thundersports became only contested by the former Future Racers.
 The faster Sports Prototpyes, typified by the West WR1100 cars have been pushed aside into a new category ProtoSports but because of low numbers has been merged into the OzBoss grids.
 Inter Marque has left AMRC and the new sports car series, Pirelli Gran Turismo Championship, has been poorly supported.
 The April round, held at Calder Park Raceway has seen not a single grid, even after merging two or three together, break out of ten cars.
 The immediate future for the AMRC will be challenging if it can maintain viability.
 Rounds 5 and 6 did not take place with Round 7 likewise having been cancelled.
 The series subsequently collapsed.
-Surviving categories either transitted to CAMS sanctioned motor racing events, like Inter Marque Challenge, and ProtoSports (who eventually became Sports Racer Series) or moved into a new organisation independent of both CAMS and AASA called iRace, most visibly Production Touring Cars, OzBoss and the former Future Racers.
+Surviving categories either transferred to CAMS sanctioned motor racing events, like Inter Marque Challenge, and ProtoSports (who eventually became Sports Racer Series) or moved into a new organisation independent of both CAMS and AASA called iRace, most visibly Production Touring Cars, OzBoss and the former Future Racers.